arc3575/ML-22/README.md

 A22:

 Many of these projects were challenges to myself to create machine learning algorithms "from scratch" or using no machine learning packages/libraries.
 I allowed myself to use certain libraries like numpy, pandas and matplotlib so I could focus on the ML concepts.
 Other projects used ML packages, but were taken from the book "An Introduction to Statistical Learning" ISL.
-These projects were done using R.
+These projects are written in R, the rest are written in python.